katmore/clientcal/README.md

 composer update
 ```

-Install the latest database structure or apply updates by using the the command line [db-install.php](bin/db-install.php) installer script.
-It applies the database structure as defined by [app/data/mysql/schema.json](app/data/mysql/schema.json) which refers to the SQL dump files contained in the [schema-sql](app/data/mysql/schema-sql) directory.
+Use the the command line **database installer script** ([bin/db-install.php](bin/db-install.php)) to install the latest database structure or apply any updates to an existing database.

 The db installer can be invoked without any arguments; it will prompt for all the required parameters (such as the host, dbname, user, pass, etc.).
 ```bash